secure-php/sia/README.md

 s2e new_project -i ubuntu-22.04-x86_64 $SYMPHP/php-src/sapi/cgi/php-cgi
 cd projects/php-cgi
 ```

 ### Config S2E Project
 In s2e-config.lua, InterpreterMonitor plugin should be enabled; WEBPC should be enabled for CUPASearcher.
 A reference configuration file (with hardcoded paths) can be found in test_files/s2e-config.lua.
-TestCaseGenerator plugin should be set to generate test cases on segfaults.
+TestCaseGenerator plugin should be enabled to generate test cases on segfaults.

 ```lua
 add_plugin("InterpreterMonitor")